 APGA is leading our industry’s efforts to ensure we have people with the necessary skills and experience to build and operate pipelines both now, and into the future.

-APGA’s Board has issued a statement on the APGA Pipeline Engineer Competency Standards and on registration in the special area of practice of Oil and Gas Pipeline Engineering.
+APGA’s Board has issued a statement on the APGA Pipeline Engineer Competency System and on registration in the special area of practice of Oil and Gas Pipeline Engineering.
 Read it here.

 APGA has developed a competency-based framework and a number of tools and resources to assist APGA members in pipeline engineer training and development in both the onshore and offshore sectors.
 These materials also assist in understanding and applying the industry standard which is essential to maintaining the high levels of safety that characterise Australia’s pipeline industry.
 As a result of APGA’s negotiations, oil and gas pipeline engineering has become a special area of engineering practice in Australia with qualified engineers registered in that special area.

-APGA has developed sets of competency standards for onshore and offshore pipeline engineers that define the range of engineering competencies required by the industry for pipeline design, construction and operation.
-The APGA Pipeline Engineer Competency Standards define competency for pipeline engineers and provide a common industry framework for determining when a pipeline engineer has the expertise to undertake particular pipeline engineering roles.
-The competency standards can also assist companies to assess the range of competencies their engineers have and to identify any gaps.
+APGA’s competency system for pipeline engineers includes sets of competency standards for onshore and offshore pipeline engineers that define the range of engineering competencies required by the industry for pipeline design, construction and operation.
+The APGA Pipeline Engineer Competency System defines competency for pipeline engineers and provides a common industry framework for determining when a pipeline engineer has the expertise to undertake particular pipeline engineering roles.
+The competency system can also assist companies to assess the range of competencies their engineers have and to identify any gaps.
 Using the assessment tools can enhance the process of developing individual and team training and development plans.
 They will also help training providers structure programs and enable engineers and the organisations they work for to plan careers paths.

 Registration in the special area of practice of Oil and Gas Pipeline Engineering is now available.
-Registration is based on the APGA Pipeline Engineer Competency Standards and the APGA Pipeline Engineering Competency Portfolio must be included in the application.
+Registration is based on the standards in the APGA Pipeline Engineer Competency System and the APGA Pipeline Engineering Competency Portfolio must be included in the application.
 Find out more.

 Among its other activities the APGA Young Pipeliners Forum provides educational opportunities for the industry’s next generation of experts.
 Find out more about the Young Pipeliners Forum and what your local forum has planned.